 Granted, education’s of great importance everywhere in the world, but these communities find it challenging to provide.
 It has been the case for a long time that teachers simply gravitate to urban areas and cities in far higher numbers than rural communities.
 Of those present, they aren’t always of high calibre.
 For instance, an entire high school in rural NSW was caught teaching the wrong mathematics syllabus just last year for seven months.
 “This is not good enough,” said NSW Minister for Education Rob Stokes of the incident.
 “My heart goes out to those students and their parents; I am angry on their behalf.”

-Even in the absence of pithy anecdotes implied to represent the whole but never explicitly stated as such, consider this: regional Australia isn’t a perfectly competitive market.
+Regional Australia isn’t a perfectly competitive market.
 In 2011, it was found 66% of university graduates from rural backgrounds simply return or stay in their region of employment or further education.
-More importantly, they tend to have stronger ties to their communities, be it in the form of kinship with the land, familial obligations, socio-economic deficiencies or some combination of these.
-So, their options are highly restricted.
-They don’t have the full platter of Australian universities to choose from; only those close at hand.
+More importantly, they tend to have stronger ties to their communities, be it in the form of kinship with the land, familial obligations, socio-economic challenges or some combination of these.
+They don’t have the full platter of Australian universities to choose from.
+Only those close at hand.

 Why does this matter?
 Well, their options are thereby limited.
 If there is only one school in your entire community, as was the case for the aforementioned high school, you aren’t choosing by what’s best.
 You’re choosing whatever’s closest.
 So then, what urgent incentive is there for these isolated institutions to improve?
 They effectively have monopolies on their respective regions.